silnrsi/unicode-resources/Tfng/documentation/source/utn_Tfng.md

 de Foucauld, Charles Eugène.
 1951.
 Dictionnaire touareg–français, dialecte de l’Ahaggar.
 4 vols.
 [Paris]: Imprimerie nationale de France.

+<a id="tarifit2004"></a>McClelland III, Clive W. 2004.
+A Dictionary of Tarifit Berber.
+The Edwin Mellen Press.
+Lewiston, New York.

 <a id="savage2000"></a>Savage, Andrew.
 2000.
 Writing Tuareg Vowels.
 Advantages and Disadvantages of the Three Script Options: Arabic, Tifinagh and Roman.
 Submitted in partial fulfillment of the requirements for the degree of Master of Letters in Linguistics from the Univerisity of New England, New South Wales, Australia.

 <a id="savage2003"></a>_____.
 2003.
 [Tifinagh Unicode Propositions](http://www.unicode.org/L2/L2003/03143-tifinagh-samples.pdf), Stanthorpe.